 Science claims that if you investigate the world through experiment it will give you a picture which is reasonably trustworthy.
-So here's the real question: is that the only way to find out what the world is like?
+So here's the question: is that the only way to find out what the world is like?
 There are many who would say yes; if you can’t answer a question through experimental investigation, you can’t answer it at all.

 We call knowledge you gather from observation a posteriori.
 Empiricism is the philosophy that only a posteriori knowledge is trustworthy.
-If you can’t answer the question through observation, empiricists would say, the answer is simply unknowable.
+If you can’t answer the question through observation, empiricists would say, the answer is unknowable.
 The most famous empiricists are probably David Hume and John Locke.

 A different claim would be to say there is only a posteriori knowledge i.e. if you can’t discover something through Scientific means, it does not exist.
 This philosophical position is called Logical Positivism.
 However, there is a version of logical positivism called naturalism which is a much quicker word to type.
 So I’m going to treat them as if they mean the same thing.
 If you’re a philosophy student who’s just written a thesis on the difference between naturalism and logical positivism, then I cry your pardon.
-I know they aren’t quite synonymous, but this blog has the potential to get too technical!
+I know they aren’t quite synonymous, but this blog has the potential to get too mealy.

 Then, there are a third group of people who accept Scientific knowledge but believe you can also know things from logical deduction i.e. you can learn things by thinking.
 For example, Aristotle argued that a thing cannot be itself and the contradiction of itself simultaneously.
 You can’t be a living chicken and a dead chicken at the same time.
-This is a fact about the world, but we discovered it without doing any experiments to see if chicken/dead-chicken hybrids exist.
+This is a fact about the world but we discovered it without doing any experiments to see if chicken/dead-chicken hybrids exist.
 We call knowledge like this – knowledge you get without having to leave your bedroom – a priori knowledge.

 The philosophy that we should accept a priori knowledge as well as a posteriori knowledge is called rationalism.
-Almost all the classical Greek philosophers fell into this category, as well as some later philosophers like Leibniz and Descartes.
+Almost all the classical Greek philosophers fell into this category, as well as some later ones like Leibniz and Descartes.